22 Mar How To Plan a Bridal Shower

 - Location of the shower

 - Who is hosting the event

 Where do you host a bridal shower?

-Whether the shower takes place at a local restaurant, event space, or someone’s home (a great way to save some money!), it’s important to pick a location that allows for easy mingling and allows for everyone to interact with the bride and bridesmaids.
+Whether the shower takes place at a local restaurant, event space, or someone’s home (a great way to save some money!), it’s important to pick a location that makes for easy mingling and allows for everyone to interact with the bride and bridesmaids.
 Many times the bridal shower will be hosted either at brunch or lunch time and guests will be treated to a yummy meal, drinks and sweets.

 Who do you invite to a bridal shower?

 There’s no “right” size for the number of guests at a bridal shower.
 Start with consulting the bride’s wedding guest list—nothing is more awkward than inviting someone to a pre-wedding event and not the actual wedding.
 Typically, the key women in the bride or groom’s lives are invited, plus close friends and family friends.
 It’s particularly fun to get different generations together, from flower girl to grandmother of the bride, to bond over the bride-to-be!
 For those who may live far and can’t make the in-person celebration, consider a virtual bridal shower so they can still participate in the fun.

 What about bridal shower decorations?

 It’s always nice to use the wedding color palette for bridal shower invitations, hosts’ apparel, and shower decorations to give guests a flavor for the upcoming big day—check with the bride to find out her preferred colors and vibe.
 For an Insta-worthy focal point that’s yummy too, set up a prosecco or donut wall!